 The unshakeable defensive rock of AC Milan's greatest dynasty, a master of anticipation who defined an era of Italian football.

-Alessandro Costacurta was the quiet, cerebral force at the heart of one of football's most dominant teams.
-For over two decades, his career was synonymous with AC Milan, where he formed part of a legendary defensive unit under managers like Arrigo Sacchi and Fabio Capello.
-While not the most physically imposing, his genius lay in positioning, reading the game several moves ahead, and executing tackles with surgical precision.
-He was a cornerstone of a Milan side that collected trophy after trophy, including multiple European Cups, playing a pivotal role in their famous unbeaten 'Invincibles' season.
-His longevity was staggering, competing at the highest level well into his forties.
-Costacurta's career embodies the Italian defensive ideal: intelligence over impulse, structure over spectacle, making him one of the most decorated and respected defenders in history.
+Alessandro Costacurta anchored AC Milan's defense for over two decades.
+He formed part of a defensive unit under Arrigo Sacchi and Fabio Capello.
+His genius lay in positioning and reading the game several moves ahead.
+He collected multiple European Cups and played a pivotal role in Milan's unbeaten 'Invincibles' season.
+His longevity was staggering, competing at the highest level into his forties.
+His career embodies the Italian defensive ideal: intelligence over impulse, structure over spectacle.

 1965–1980